crocket77/tech-blogger/README.md

 ## Usage

-To allow developers to connect and post articles about their favorite tech or complain about the tech they dont like.
+To allow developers to connect and post articles about their favorite tech or complain about the tech they don't like.

 [Link to deployed Website]()